Mimosa000/Mimosa000.github.io/_pages/resume.md

 nav: true
 nav_order: 4
 cv_pdf: Resume_Zijun_Zhou.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: This is my resume.
+You can download the resume in pdf version by clicking the top pdf download button.
 ---